 Other recent podcast highlights include the Scotland Outdoors special featuring a tour round the Hebridean places that feature in Peter May’s Lewis Trilogy novels and – guilty pleasure time – the podcast version of the Ellen DeGeneres show.
 Yes, seriously.
 It’s presented by Ellen’s executive producers and features clips of interviews from the show.
 I can confirm I skipped the recent edition featuring Simon Cowell.
 Marina Hyde of the Guardian had it right when she called Cowell the Karaoke Sauron.

 Anyway, gang, I’m just about home, quite near Cumbernauld to be precise, so I’ll wrap this up.
-More about the V and A appears tomorrow and Easter Road West has some football blethers this morning.
+More about the V and A appears tomorrow.
 Next Sunday here will be the October digest, I think.
 Thanks as ever to all readers, commenters and followers.
 Have a good Saturday whatever you get up to.

 It was a bright autumnal afternoon as I walked down from Kelvingrove Park.
 Woodlands Road had been on the list for Streets of Glasgow for a while, another main road into the heart of the city ticked off.
 The afternoon was sunny and not for the first time in this series a lack of street signs brought doubt as to whether or not I was on the right street.
 Seeing the Stand Comedy Club soon put me right.
 I passed an old school on my right, another mighty red school house in the Glasgow Corporation style, now home to the Scottish TUC.
 On my left were tenements and trees bearing leaves turning yellow and soon to fall.
 I came to the roundabout but not before noticing a sign in a pub beer garden proclaiming it to be the Fanzone for the Glasgow Warriors rugby team.
 One can only imagine how genteel that gathering must be.
 Gin glasses tinkling, pheasant and venison burgers nibbled on.
 The very thought.